mpodgorny/mpodgorny.github.io/README.md

-Here are some interesting curses i worked or am currently working on during my studies:
+Here are some interesting curses i was or am currently working on during my studies:

 ### Current curses
 - **Reliable Systems**